 Boralex Inc., its subsidiaries and its joint ventures and associates ("Boralex" or the "Corporation") are dedicated to the development, construction, and operation of renewable energy power facilities.
-As at June 30, 2024, Boralex held interests in 50 facilities in North America and 81 facilities in Europe.
-The Corporation operates in the production of three types of complementary renewable energy: wind, solar and hydroelectric power, as well as energy storage, representing in the aggregate an asset base with an installed capacity totalling 3,120 megawatts ("MW").
-After June 30, 2024, the Corporation commissioned a 13 MW solar power station in Europe, bringing its installed capacity to 3,133 MW as at August 13, 2024.
+As at September 30, 2024, Boralex held interests in 50 facilities in North America and 82 facilities in Europe.
+The Corporation operates in the production of three types of complementary renewable energy: wind, solar and hydroelectric power, as well as energy storage, representing in the aggregate an asset base with an installed capacity totalling 3,133 megawatts ("MW").
 The Corporation also provides management and maintenance services to certain joint ventures and associates.
-In addition, Boralex currently has projects under construction or ready-to-build, representing an additional 264 MW of power and a portfolio of secured projects amounting to 587 MW.
+In addition, Boralex currently has projects under construction or ready to build, representing an additional 644 MW of power and a portfolio of secured projects amounting to 223 MW.
 Revenues from energy sales are generated mainly in Canada, France, and the United States.